0xPhaze/ERC721M/README.md

 | stake1        |       150021       |       56418        |
 | stake5        |       336684       |       149163       |

+The tests and setup can be reviewed [here](./src/test/StakingGasTest.sol)

 Check [gas snapshot](.gas-snapshot) for more recent results.